 Medical Laboratory Science

-Being a medical technologist requires a desire to serve mankind coupled with a willingness to work quietly behind the scenes.
+Being a medical laboratory scientist requires a desire to serve mankind coupled with a willingness to work quietly behind the scenes.
 One’s work in the laboratory must be meticulous; examination and tests must be precise.
 Skilled use of a wide array of intricate precision equipment, a knowledge of how these devices work and how the results connect to the patient.

 Sometimes test results are factual, definite and complete, but often results pose other questions, or serve as hyphens between the questions and answers of medical research.